Level of difficulty 3

 How flat is a flatiron?

-The innate tenderness of familiar beef cuts like rib eye, short loin and sirloin have been common knowledge for hundreds of years.
-It wasn’t until the late 20th century that the flatiron/infraspinatus muscle became widely acknowledged as a cut that was also tender in and of itself.
+It wasn’t until the late 20th century that the flatiron/infraspinatus muscle became widely acknowledged as a cut that was tender in and of itself.
 The flatiron is located in the chuck/shoulder area of the animal and is surrounded by a lot of hard working muscles.

 Seal the flatiron steaks in appropriate pouches and sous vide process @

 You can start it early in the morning or even the night before.
-This temperature converts collagen to gelatin, but very very slowly, and the difference between 6-12 hours for this sturdy cut is mostly a matter of slight preference.
+This temperature converts collagen to gelatin, but very very slowly, and the difference between 6-12 hours for this sturdy cut is mostly a matter of slight preference–almost undetectable.

 Seasonal vegetables like corn should not be underestimated in their contribution to the overall experience of any dish.
 The crispness of the potatoes adds variety to the otherwise unctuous ingredients in accompaniment.